-The Prevalence of Video
+The Prevalence of Video in Excessive Force Cases

 First, Rodney King engaged the police on a high speed pursuit, only exiting his car when he crashed.
 Second, it is clear Rodney King was under the influence of drugs or alcohol.
 Next, he failed to comply with the officers’ orders and resisted arrest.
 What most people failed to understand is that most of the force used against Rodney King was allowable under the Graham factors.
 What was impermissible were the officers who continued to beat and kick Rodney King after he had complied and was subdued.
 Those actions were not reasonable nor necessary and amounted to excessive force.
 Remember, the subjective motivations of the officers are irrelevant.